Share:

 At this step, the process is no different than any other eviction.
 If the tenant has not vacated the property, the landlord may file a petition for eviction in the proper venue.
 The petition should include all relevant information regarding the parties, identify the property, and provide the cause(s) for the eviction.
 The court will then set a hearing and issue a citation and order to be served upon the tenant.
 The landlord must then prove his case at a hearing before a judge wherein the tenant may also present any defenses.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced creditors’ rights attorneys are well versed at handling evictions throughout Louisiana.
+Our experienced eviction lawyers are well versed at handling all types of creditors’ rights matters including section 8 evictions.
 If you have questions regarding the intricacies of a Section 8 eviction, our eviction lawyers can help answer your questions and lend advice.
 We take pride in offering an effective and efficient experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about a Section 8 eviction.
+Call us today for a free telephone consultation with an eviction attorney about a Section 8 eviction.

 504-368-2700